Modal Analysis of Buffet Effects Induced by Ultrahigh Bypass Ratio Nacelle Installation: Results

 When examining the uPSP mode, a secondary structure appears immediately downstream of the shock as a bright band in the $\Re(\boldsymbol{\varphi}_1)$, $\Im(\boldsymbol{\varphi}_1)$, and $|\boldsymbol{\varphi}_1|$ fields.
 This feature is not an aerodynamic phenomenon but a measurement artifact.
 In this region, the line of sight of the PSP camera intersected the transonic shock, and the strong density gradient caused a local change in the refractive index of the fluid.
 The resulting optical distortion manifests in the modal analysis of the uPSP images as the observed bright band.
+However, further analysis revealed that this artifact has no significant impact on the modal analysis.

 The dominant modes of frequency band \textbf{2} centered around $St=0.18$ are shown in Fig. \ref{fig:spod_0.18}.
 The magnitude plot of both modes $\boldsymbol{\varphi}_2^{DDES}$ and $\boldsymbol{\varphi}_2^{uPSP}$ indicates that the base flow is mainly modified by these modes in the shock region and downstream of it, similar to the observations made for frequency band \textbf{1}.
 Considering how these modifications are correlated, both real and imaginary parts agree very well between DDES and uPSP.
 We observe alternating positive and negative pressure correlations downstream of the shock as well as a change in pressure correlation along the spanwise extent of the shock.
 The modes show a decreasing phase angle $\boldsymbol{\phi}$ along the shock with decreasing $y/s$.
 This indicates coherent wave-like structures moving from the area around the pylon, along the shock on the wing lower surface, towards the fuselage.
 The unsteady behaviour in the shock region described by this mode may be divided into two areas.
 For the shock region $y/s>0.2$, the phase angle $\boldsymbol{\phi}_2^{DDES}$ is nearly constant, indicating a homogeneous pulsation of the shock.
 For $\boldsymbol{\phi}_2^{uPSP}$ a similar behavior is indicated in the visible region.
 Considering the superposition of this mode and the base flow, the pulsation effectively describes a shock oscillation in the chordwise direction.
 Further inboard, $y/s<0.2$, the phase shift indicates an additional propagation of the shock oscillation towards the fuselage.
 For the region of separated flow downstream of the shock, we observe a negative phase angle gradient with increasing $\bar{x}$ for the DDES and the uPSP mode, indicating downstream propagation of separated flow structures.
 As described in the preceding analysis, an optical artifact is evident in the uPSP data slightly downstream of the shock.